matawalle4u/student-crud/README.md

 - Search Student and courses

 ## Instruction
-- Install composer for package management
+- Ensure to have composer for package management
+- Ensure you have docker installed on your computer

 ## Installation
 - Clone the repo by executing `git@github.com:pitch-cardinal-coding/matawalle4u.git`